Unilateral Control

 - Admin thread: Manages coordination and communication between components.

-Core control logic is encapsulated in the Control
+Core control logic is encapsulated in the Control class, which supports both:

 - Bilateral control: For force-feedback, master-slave style interaction.